You are now in the main content area

 Affiliated groups at TMU

-Aboriginal Education Council (AEC)
+Indigenous Education Council (IEC)

-The AEC is a group of students, faculty, staff, alumni and professionals within the university and community organizations that are motivated to support TMU students and faculty in regards to Indigenous curriculum and student and faculty support for professional development.
+The IEC is a group of students, faculty, staff, alumni and professionals within the university and community organizations that are motivated to support TMU students and faculty in regards to Indigenous curriculum and student and faculty support for professional development.

 The council's work includes a focus on the implementation of the Postsecondary Education Fund for Aboriginal Learners (PEFAL) through the Ontario Ministry of Colleges and Universities.